-My husband and I just returned from a fantastic visit to Oconee County, SC.
+(UPDATED AUGUST 2022) My husband and I had a fantastic visit to Oconee County, SC.
 This westernmost county consists of several small towns, each more adorable than the last, amazing waterfalls, three incredible lakes, and an arsenal of things to see and do.
-Here are 34 fun things to do in Oconee County, South Carolina, that might capture your interest.
+Here are 34 fun things to do in Oconee County, South Carolina, that might capture your interest, as they did our.

 1. Hike to Yellow Branch Falls

-2. Eat the Raved About Fried Chicken from Steak House Cafeteria
+2. Eat Fried Chicken at Steak House Cafeteria

 Downtown Walhalla has a mainstay restaurant that excels in comfort food and variety.
 Steak House Cafeteria has a smorgasbord of yumminess to choose from, ranging from meatloaf to fried chicken, about a dozen vegetable and starch side dishes, and several dessert options.
 Food is served a la carte and the prices are very affordable.